OliverForral/docker-dotnet/README.md

 # docker-dotnet
-making a dotnet project with docker
+making a dotnet project with docker following the quickstart at https://docs.docker.com/compose/aspnet-mssql-compose/